igormironchik/qt-widgets-on-real-example/chapter01/saving-of-removed-frames.md

 # Saving

 We can open GIF, we can navigate through the frames, we can uncheck some frames.
-Let's do saving of GIF with regards of unchecked frames.
-This is a basics of any GIF editor.
+Let's do saving of GIF with regards to unchecked frames.
+This is a basic of any GIF editor.
 First of all we should notify user that file was changed when he checks/unchecks frames.
 For it we should connect to Tape's checkStateChanged() signal.
-Let's do it in the constrauctor of MainWindow.
+Let's do it in the constructor of MainWindow.

 ```
 connect( d->m_view->tape(), &Tape::checkStateChanged,